-The Kia Forte is a phantasm of fun and features, with nice fuel economy (26 mpg city, 39 mpg highway) and available features that will make your heart sing like heated steering wheel, cooling glove box and voice-command navigation.
+The Kia Forte is a phantasm of fun and features, with nice fuel economy (26 mpg city, 39 mpg highway) and available features that will make your heart sing like a heated steering wheel, cooling glove box, and voice-command navigation.
 Step inside and make your next road trip a memorable one.

 The Kia Optima is a powerhouse – spokespeople like Christopher Walken and Blake Griffin are correct when they say it's a unique, high-octane midsize sedan.
-Come for the European-styled design, stay for the nice audio features and the available Sport Leather seats.
+Come for the European-styled design, stay for the nice audio features, and the available Sport Leather seats.

-The Kia Stinger is Kia's first sports car, and it comes with more than enough power, size and grace to dispatch competition like the Honda Civic Type R - see how with the model comparison page we've provided below.
+The Kia Stinger is Kia's first sports car, and it comes with more than enough power, size, and grace to dispatch competition like the Honda Civic Type R - see how with the model comparison page we've provided below.

-Kia's small SUV easily tops Honda's offering in the same class with its combo of power, cargo room and tech features like UVO eServices.
+Kia's small SUV easily tops Honda's offering in the same class with its combo of power, cargo room, and tech features like UVO eServices.
 Come see for yourself why the Kia Sportage is so well-respected and continues to find new fans every year.